History of Taganrog: Ancient history

 The excavations conducted by the German Archaeological Institute (Deutsches Archäologisches Institut) led by Ortwin Dally and Don Archaeological Society, led to the conclusion that there was a Greek settlement in the place of the modern-day Taganrog, founded in the late 7th century BC.

 It played an important role in the course of the early Greek colonization of the Black Sea region, and was founded probably soon after Berezan and Histria, it is anyway much older than the first settlements and colonies in the Cimmerian Bosporus (Strait of Kerch) or Tanais that were founded between 580 and 60 BC.

 Name of settlement

-According to scientists, this may be the location of the ancient town of Κρημνοί (Greek: Kremnoi) as mentioned by Herodotus (also spelled Cremna, Cremnoi, or Emporion Kremnoi).
+According to some scientists, this may be the location of the ancient town of Κρημνοί (Greek: Kremnoi) as mentioned by Herodotus (also spelled Cremna, Cremnoi, or Emporion Kremnoi).
 According to Herodotus, the settlement was on the coast of Palus Maeotis.

 The name Crimea may also have derived from this ancient town.

+Medieval Italian colony

+In the 13th century, the Portus Pisanus colony of the Italian Republic of Pisa was located at the site, before the Mongol invasion of Eastern Europe.